Alcohol in Skincare: The Good vs The Bad

 AMPERNA® Alcohol in Skincare

 According to the American Academy of Dermatology, acne prone skin is usually oily.
-So, it’s tempting and has been said to use astringent products (containing alcohol) to dry out the skin
+So, it is tempting and has been said to use astringent products (containing alcohol) to dry out the skin

 But dry skin is irritated skin and there is some evidence to suggest that it may disrupt the natural oil production of the skin.
-This may result in a compensatory overproduction of oil and sebum, which means you run into the risk of producing more acne.
+This may result in an overproduction of oil and sebum, which means you run into the risk of producing more acne.

 AMPERNA® Alcohol in Skincare